rootstrap/blog/content/A prediction experiment with Machine Learning - Bruno Michetti.md

 #### Decision trees

 In regression, a decision tree is a type of model that builds a regression in the form of a tree structure.
 It breaks down the dataset into smaller subsets while at the same time develops an associated decision tree.
 In that tree, the leaf nodes are results, and the other nodes are decisions.
 In the experiment, I used the Random Forest model, which builds several decision trees (that is why it is called forest) and then ensembles them.
 Each tree takes only a random subset of the features and makes the decisions from it.
 What does “ensembles” mean in machine learning?
-Well, ensemble methods use multiple learning algorithms to obtain better predictive performance than could be obtained from any of the constituent learning algorithms alone.
+Well, ensemble methods use multiple learning algorithms to obtain better predictive performance than the one that could be obtained from any of the constituent learning algorithms alone.
 Random forest it’s also [implemented in scikit learn](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html?highlight=random%20forest%20regressor#sklearn.ensemble.RandomForestRegressor) and has the fit and predict functions.

 ### Metrics and results

 How do we know if the regression model works well?
 We can use some metrics to analyze that.
 As I mentioned, it’s a common practice to split the dataset into training and testing datasets.
 The training dataset it’s used by the model to learn, and the testing dataset it’s used to evaluate the correctness of the resultant model.
 How do we do this evaluation?
-By the moment of the evaluation, we have a trained model, and a testing dataset that has two main parts: a set of instances of the data, let’s say X_test, and a set of the corresponding correct result for each instance in X_test, let’s call it Y_test.
-A good way to measure how well our model works is by applying the predict function on X_test, and comparing that result with the correct one (Y_test).
+By the moment of the evaluation, we have a trained model, and a testing dataset that has two main parts: a set of instances of the data, let’s say `X_test`, and a set of the corresponding correct result for each instance in `X_test`, let’s call it `Y_test`.
+A good way to measure how well our model works is by applying the predict function on `X_test`, and comparing that result with the correct one (`Y_test`).
 To make the comparison we have a couple of metrics that we can use:

 <img src="images/prediction-error-definitions.png" alt="Errors" width="800" />

 As you can figure out, the closer to 0, the better results.
 In the experiment I used R-squared, Mean squared, and Root mean squared error.
 For each trained model, I did a measurement of those errors, and also, I used the created scalers for the target variable to scale back the result and compare the values in the original range.
-Here I show you can see the results of each model:
+In these tables you can see the results of each model:

 Results with scaled data
 | Model | R-squared error | Mean squared error | Root mean squared error |